Configure properties

 -

 Display name – Specify a heading for the property.
-This text displays for the editor when editing the page in the All Properties view unless a translation was added to language resources.
+This text displays in the All Properties view unless a translation exists in the language resources.

 -

-Help text – Specify a help text to help the editor understand how to use this property, and it displays in the All Properties view when hovering over the property name.
+Help text – Specify text to guide the editor on how to use this property.
+This text displays in the All Properties view when the editor hovers over the property name.

 -